Rytale/PixelArt-Creator/README.md

 ## Contact

-For any questions, feedback, or support, feel free to contact me at [your-email@example.com].
+For any questions, feedback, or support, feel free to contact me at discord: sheet_of_paper.

 ---